Allotropes of nitrogen: N_{3}

 Trinitrogen (N_{3}, the azide radical) is known, with two different constitutional isomeric forms: a linear isomer with double bonds and charge transfer, and a cyclic isomer.
 Both forms are highly unstable, though the linear form is the more stable of the two.

 N_{4}

 Tetranitrogen (N_{4}) is known, but is either extremely unstable or exists only as short-lived intermediate.

+N_{5}

+While neutral N_{5} structures have not been observed, both pentazenium N5+ and cyclo–N5+ pentazolate are known.

 N_{6}

 Hexanitrogen (N_{6}), a neutral, linear chain of six nitrogen atoms with alternating double and single bonds, which is stable only at cryogenic temperatures and represents the first stable neutral nitrogen allotrope beyond dinitrogen.

 Cyclic hexazine (N_{6}), a hypothetical ring-like molecule analogous to benzene, has not been synthesized as a neutral species, though negatively charged variants have been produced under extreme conditions; its instability is attributed to the repulsion of lone pairs on nitrogen atoms.

 N_{8}

 Among the several different phases of solid nitrogen, an N_{8} molecular allotrope has been detected.

 Octaazacubane (N_{8}), a hypothetical cubane-type cluster of eight nitrogen atoms, is predicted to be highly energetic and potentially useful as an explosive or rocket fuel, though it remains unsynthesized to date.